Opera dei Pupi: The puppet and the puppeteer: general characteristics

 Equipped with a wooden frame, the puppets are provided with real armor, richly decorated and chiseled, and vary in movement according to the "school" they belong to: Palermo, Catania or Naples.
 They differ in some mechanical and figurative aspects and at times among different individual subjects.

 In general, the frame is composed of a wooden torso, which the legs are connected to, allowing for a pendular movement.
 The pupi are maneuvered using threads and metal rods.
 The so-called main rod, where the threads are attached to in order to control the limbs, passes through the center of the head and connects it to the torso.
 The upper end of the rod is hooked, allowing the marionette to be temporarily suspended, even during the play; and inclining the rod permits the marionette to be moved.

 From a figurative point of view, one can generically distinguish the characters with armor (armed) from those without (in page).
 The armor and costumes of the puppets respond to a complex iconographic code and adhere to the nineteenth-century romantic fashion of representing the Middle Ages.

 Among the armed characters, the Christian and Saracen heroes can be distinguished.
 Christian warriors have kind faces and symmetrical features, wear a kilt (called faroncina in Palermo and vesti in Catania) and present their family's respective emblems on their helmets, chestplates and shields allowing the audience to recognize the characters.
 The Saracens have more marked facial features; they often wear trousers and turbans, and their armor is decorated with half moons and stars.
 Among the page characters, the more comical characters stand out: in Catania the best known is Peppininu, who acts as a squire for Roland and Renaud; in Palermo, Nofrio and Virticchio perform in farces, with a licentious and funny tone, which often closed the performance.
 Farces date back to the vastasate, comic representations derived from the Commedia dell'arte.

 The puppeteer – also known as "oprante", "teatrinaro" and, in Naples, "pupante" – manages the theater, is the director of the show and animates the puppets, giving suggestions, ardor and pathos to the epic scenes represented.
 He paints the scenes and advertising posters, and sometimes even builds the puppets.

-The puppeteers are custodians of a vast heritage of stories, performative codes and construction techniques that are still handed down orally from teacher to student today.
+Puppeteers preserve a rich tradition of stories, performance techniques, and construction methods passed down orally from teacher to student.

 To promote the shows, advertising posters (cartelli) were displayed outside the theaters; today they are used to decorate the walls of theaters.
 Painted in bright colors, they represent the different episodes of the Carolingian cycle and would inform the public at what point the narrative the puppeteer had arrived.